 For all of the items listed here, reading reviews from people who share your body type, gender presentation, and/or fashion concerns is one of the most important things you can do.
 While nothing can replace the trying-on process, reading what other people have experienced is the next best thing.
 And for all of these items, but especially those which rely on heavy-duty stretch fabrics to work (like gaffs and binders), remember to handwash and avoid machine drying, as heat can ruin the garments you’ve invested in.

 What problems are you facing in your search for wedding undergarments?
 What resources have you found helpful or useful?

-APW is excited to share the second in a four-part guest series from lingerie expert Cora Harrington.
-You can read the first post on wedding lingerie here.
+APW is excited to share the second in a three-part guest series from lingerie expert Cora Harrington.
+You can read the first part on wedding lingerie here and the third part on honeymoon lingerie here.
 For more information on all types of lingerie, check out Cora’s beautifully illustrated new book In Intimate Detail.